Explore the CBiS postgraduate community

 We welcome applications from suitably qualified self-funded or sponsored PhD candidates that relate to our current research themes.

 If you think you have what it takes to study for a PhD with us and have an idea you would like to discuss before you apply, please contact us.
 The University has three start dates each year, but interested candidates may contact CBiS at any time.
-For general enquiries please email our PhD Director, Dr Jason Begley or our Operations Manager Jo Bishop.
+For general enquiries please email our PhD Director, Dr Jason Begley or our Operations Manager Nicola Boyle.
 Otherwise please contact the subject specialists listed with the research project proposal.

 Many charities, foundations and trusts provide funding for postgraduate study, from small grants to full scholarships.
 Some are for specific subject areas while others have more general eligibility criteria.
 For more information click here.